quadram-institute-bioscience/tatajuba/docs/tutorial.md

 tatajuba (and its documentation) use these words interchangeably.
 If you want to use more than one reference genome, you can just concatenate the fasta files into one.
 For the GFF files you may need to remove the first row with the header, and the last row with the `###` when concatenating the files.
+The suggestion is to use distinct enough genomes as references, as for instance from distinct species.
+By using references too similar, the diversity signal from their HTs is lost since each homologue of the HT will be treated as a distinct HT.

 #### The command line
 As described in the [installation instructions](../README.md) you may have installed tatajuba with conda or from the